qw4990/index_advisor/README.md

 1. Index Advisor collects workload-related table structures, statistics, and related queries from the system tables of the TiDB instance.
 2. Index Advisor generates a series of candidate indexes based on the collected information, and uses Hypo Index to create these indexes.
-3. Index Advisor uses `Explain` to evaluate the value of these indexes and make recommendations.
+3. Index Advisor uses `Explain` to evaluate the value of these indexes (whether they can reduce some queries' plan costs) and make recommendations.

 ## How to use it